 - Natural systems: More than 90 percent of Iowa City’s population is within ½ mile of green infrastructure, such as parks or greenways.

-Iowa City’s full rating profile is available at https://reporting.starcommunities.org/communities/107-iowa-city-iowa.
+View Iowa City's full rating profile and STAR Certification Results Report.

-To learn more about the STAR Community Rating System, visit the STAR Communities website at www.STARcommunities.org.
+To learn more about the STAR Community Rating System, visit www.STARcommunities.org.